 This is kept simple on purpose.
 We believe the Holy Spirit should have freedom to guide you to adjust this as needed for your group.
-The options below are suggestions based off a one hour meeting time, but can be extended if you plan on sharing a meal, or desire more time for relationship building.
+The options below are suggestions based off a one-hour meeting time but can be extended if you desire more time for relationship building.